Asrtothunder01/My-Telegram-bot/README.md

 ## Contributing

-Feel free to fork the repository, create a feature branch, and submit a pull request for any enhancements or bug fixes.
+Feel free to fork the repository, create a feature branch, and submit a pull request for any enhancements or bug fixed.

-## License

-This project is licensed under the MIT License.

----

 ### Additional Notes:
 - You might want to include detailed documentation for specific commands or APIs the bot interacts with.
 - Ensure the `requirements.txt` file includes all dependencies (e.g., `python-telegram-bot`, `dotenv`).

 Let me know if you need more sections added to this!

 **Contact Me:0905 641 9825**
 **Whatsapp:08188575477**